shgradyy/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is the Document Object Model.
+This is the data representation of the content structure within a web page.

 2. What is an event?

+    An event is every interaction a user have with a webpage.
+The browser allows for a response to events as desired by the developer.

 3. What is an event listener?
+    A function that is placed on an element to perform an action when an event happens.

 4. Why would we convert a NodeList into an Array?
+    To utilize functions.

 5. What is a component?
+    A smaller block of code or collection of functions created for resue by the developer to utilize 'Don't Repeat Yourself' principles.

 ### Git Set up